sambranaivan/CardScriptsWiki/Parameter-naming-convention.md

 - `ct`: count, ammount, number of
 - `ft`: (the number of) free zones
 - `rc`: reason card (usually defined as `rc=re:GetHandler()` Those are the usual meanings, but these variable names can be used in other contexts, and it's up to the user to use these names or not.
+It might also be worth checking the [table with commonly used variable/parameter names](https://github.com/ProjectIgnis/CardScripts/wiki/Parameter-naming-convention#commonly-used-variable-names-table)

 ## Understanding a card script
 Here's an example in Galactic Charity's script: